 Pick the wrong default servicer and a single delinquent note can turn into a regulatory violation, a protracted foreclosure, and a destroyed borrower relationship.
 These nine criteria give private lenders a repeatable framework for separating capable default servicers from ones that create more problems than they solve.

 Default servicing is the highest-stakes segment of the private mortgage lifecycle.
 The moment a borrower stops paying, every decision — who gets the first call, which loss mitigation path opens, whether state-specific notice timelines are hit — either protects or erodes the note’s value.
-Understanding how Dodd-Frank shapes private mortgage default servicing is the regulatory foundation.
-This checklist is the operational one.
+For the regulatory compliance foundation, see 9 Compliance Checkpoints for Private Mortgage Servicers in 2026.
+This checklist is the operational layer on top of that foundation.

-The private lending market now exceeds $2 trillion in AUM with top-100 lender volume up 25.3% in 2024.
-More capital in the space means more notes, more eventual defaults, and more lenders who have never navigated a workout or a foreclosure.
+More capital entering private lending means more notes, more eventual defaults, and more lenders who have never navigated a workout or a foreclosure.
 Before you board a defaulted loan with any third-party servicer, run every candidate through the criteria below.
-For a broader framework, see Mastering Private Mortgage Default Workflows.
+For a broader process overview, see 5 Steps to Default Servicing and Foreclosure Administration for Private Lenders.

 Criterion What to Ask Red Flag